What is a Death Doula?

 Spiritual & Existential Support

-Spiritual exploration: Death doulas support individuals in their spiritual or existential journeys.
+Spiritual exploration: I support individuals in their spiritual or existential journeys.
 This doesn’t necessarily mean religious support (although it can be if that’s desired), but may also include helping someone reflect on the meaning of their life, their sense of purpose, or guiding them toward a peaceful acceptance of their death.

 Practical & Logistical Support